-The high quality and quantity surface water source is located at the 0.75-mile marker of East Fork of the Stones River (J. Percy Priest Lake).
-Our goal is to protect our water from contaminants, and we are working with the State to determine the vulnerability of our water source to potential contamination.
+The high quality and quantity surface water source is located at the East Fork of the Stones River (J. Percy Priest Lake).
+Our goal is to protect our water from contaminants, and we work with the State to determine the vulnerability of our water source to potential contamination.